cosmos/governance/submitting.md

 ## WARNING: under active development.
 ## Do not use this information to submit a proposal.

 If you have a final draft of your proposal ready to submit, these are the three primary steps to getting your community-spend proposal live on-chain.
-Note that you can push your proposal live on the testnet first.
+You may want to push your proposal live on the testnet first.

 1. [Hosting the final draft](#hosting-the-full-community-spend-proposal) of your community-spend proposal with IPFS (InterPlanetary File System)
 2. [Formatting the governance proposal](#formatting-the-governance-proposal) that will be on-chain